Toby Foyeh

 Foyeh has performed extensively on Nigerian Television and his music videos have been played for many years.
-With his band, Orchestra Africa, he has performed in the United Kingdom, Europe, United States, Canada, Japan and Africa.
+With his band, Orchestra Africa, he has performed in the United Kingdom, Europe, United States, Canada, Caribbean, Japan and Africa.
 He is uncle to Kwame Jackson, the runner-up in NBC's 2004 The Apprentice.

 Early life and education

 Foyeh was born in London, England, grew up mainly in Western Nigeria before progressing to embark on university education at Berklee College of Music and Howard University in the USA.
-He is the fifth child of Chief Babatunji Olowofoyeku, a Nigerian politician and the former Attorney General of the Western Region in Nigeria's First Republic (1960-1966).
+He is the fifth child of Chief Babatunji Olowofoyeku, a Nigerian politician and the former Attorney General of the Western Region in Nigeria's First Republic (1960–1966).
 From the age of 5, he attended Children's Home School, Ibadan and then transferred to Abadina School (University of Ibadan) and finished his primary education at St Johns School, Iloro, Ilesha.

 From St Johns School, Foyeh was admitted to King's College, Lagos, Nigeria.
 He then attended International School Ibadan in Nigeria.
 Upon completion of his high school education, he relocated to the US and attended Berklee College of Music in Boston, Massachusetts and Howard University in Washington, D.C.